 To increase students' awareness of entrepreneurship and innovation, teaching modules exist in most programmes.

-offered at SKEMA's Sophia Antipolis and Suzhou campuses, is aimed at students who wish to create innovative companies and allow existing companies to innovate in order to develop.
-The programme brings advanced knowledge on entrepreneurship and is an incubator in itself that allows students to work in a "startup mode” to prepare the launch of their business.
+offered at SKEMA's Sophia Antipolis campus, is aimed at students who wish to create innovative companies and allow existing companies to innovate in order to develop.
+The programme brings advanced knowledge on entrepreneurship and is an incubator in itself that allows students to work in a "startup mode” to prepare for the launch of their business.

 Additionally, the entrepreneurial track “Programme ID